becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

 Of course, literal addresses should only be used for diagnostic or testing purposes, and will normally be cut-and-pasted rather than being typed in by hand.

+### Some addresses are special

+Special-purpose IPv6 addresses and their registry are described in [RFC6890](https://www.rfc-editor.org/info/rfc6890).

 ### Obsolete address types

+ -  A mapping of some OSI addresses into IPv6 addresses, and of arbitrary OSI addresses into IPv6 destination options, was made obsolete by [RFC4048](https://www.rfc-editor.org/info/rfc4048).

  - A format known as "Top Level Aggregator (TLA)" was made obsolete by [RFC3587](https://www.rfc-editor.org/info/rfc3587).